spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/multiserver-shooter/tutorial-multiserver-setup.md

 <br/>
 ### Deploy the project locally

 In this section you’ll run a [local deployment](https://docs.improbable.io/reference/latest/shared/glossary#local-deployment) of the project.
-As the name suggests, local deployments run on your development machine (you will [cloud deploy](https://docs.improbable.io/reference/latest/shared/glossary#cloud-deployment) later in this tutorial).
+As the name suggests, local deployments run on your development machine (you will run a [cloud deployment](https://docs.improbable.io/reference/latest/shared/glossary#cloud-deployment) later in this tutorial).

 1. In the Unreal Editor, on the Unreal toolbar, open the **Play** drop-down menu.<br/>
 1. Under **Multiplayer Options**, enter the number of players as **2**.